 3.2 In preparing the Neighbourhood Plan we have been aware of the current national planning framework.
 The National Planning Policy Framework (NPPF)4 sets out the Government's planning policy to which all plans and proposals for development should comply.
 The NPPF includes, at its heart, a "presumption in favour of sustainable development".
 It states that neighbourhood plans should "...support the strategic development needs set out in Local Plans, including policies for housing and economic development..." and "...plan positively to support local development, shaping and directing development in their area that is outside the strategic elements of the Local Plan".
-The NPPF goes on to say that "The ambitions of the neighbourhood plans must be in general conformity with the strategic policies of the Local Plan."
+The NPPF goes on to say that "The ambitions of the neighbourhood should be aligned with the strategic needs and priorities of the wider local area.
+Neighbourhood plans must be in general conformity with the strategic policies of the Local Plan."
 Outside of strategic policies however, we are encouraged to shape and direct sustainable development in our area through our Neighbourhood Plan.

 3.3 The local strategic context is provided by the Mid Devon Local Plan which was adopted in July 2020.
-The Local Plan will guide development in the District over the next 20 years.
+The Local Plan will guide development in the district over the next 20 years.
 "It aims to make sure that new homes, jobs and services required by communities are located in the most sustainable places.
 It will also help deliver the infrastructure, facilities and other development needed to make this possible."
 The Silverton community has engaged with the review process.
 The local planning authority has staged a consultation event in the area and had a dialogue with Silverton Parish Council.